operating-systems concurrency

 Message Passing

-Message passing is a method of inter-process communication that allows processes to communicate and synchronise their actions without sharing a common address space.
-It is particularly essential in distributed systems, where processes reside on different physical machines.
+Message passing is a method of inter-process communication allowing processes to communicate and synchronise without sharing an address space.
+Essential in distributed systems.

 • send(destination, message)